Joey Chestnut is back.

 “When the barren hills and the cracked earth and the once-proud oceans drain to sand, there will still be a monument to our existence,” contest host George Shea declared to the masses who attended the 2022 weigh-in.
 “This man represents all that is eternal in the human spirit.”

 At long odds, Esper has good value to finish runner-up behind Chestnut.
 Esper is the #3 eater in the world right now, trailing Chestnut and Patrick Bertoletti (-160 odds).
-The 51-year-old got second place 3 times in a row prior to Chestnut’s absence last summer.
-Esper failed to capitalize on the open door in 2024, when he got second behind Bertoletti, but now the pressure is off again.
-He knows he is playing for second place as opposed to first, and there is no reason why his streak of seconds can’t continue.
+The 51-year-old got 2nd place 3 times in a row prior to Chestnut’s absence last summer.
+Esper failed to capitalize on the open door in 2024, when he got 2nd behind Bertoletti, but now the pressure is off again.
+He knows he is playing for 2nd place as opposed to 1st, and there is no reason why his streak of 2nds can’t continue.
+Esper has a ton of value at +425 odds.